parallelo3301/zulip-chatgpt-bot/README.md

 # Zulip ChatGPT bot

 Mostly ChatGPT generated experimental bot.
+[You can read a related blog article.](https://blog.parallelo3301.org/blog/creating-a-zulip-bot-with-chatgpt/)

 ## How to use the bot